ESSolutions/ESSArch/ESSArch_Core/docs/authentication_authorization/index.rst

 that the installation is supposed to meet.

-The permissions available are therefore made in as small building blocks as possible to allow either very small and specific roles to be created but tat the same time create roles that can do everything.
+The permissions available are therefore made in as small building blocks as possible to allow either very small and specific roles to be created but at the same time create roles that can do everything.

 .. toctree::
-    :maxdepth: 2
+    :maxdepth: 10

     groups
     permissions/index